The pencils I love to work with

 By involving the client in the entire process; from choosing the best photo, to showing mock-ups of different colour papers, to sending progress photos so there is opportunity for discussion, feedback and suggestions.

 To foster a good client relationship, I think it is important to respond to any questions/requests as soon as possible.
 This gives the feeling of being valued and fosters a trusting relationship.

 This is what is vitally important to creating a beautiful result.

 The paper I use has a very slight ‘tooth’ to it, which means it can take a few layers.
 As you can see from the photo, there are many subtle colours and blends even in this small section.

 My process involves many light pencil layers which I blend and then add more colours on top, to accentuate features and create depth.

-If I used just one or two colours even for fur that looks black, it would end up looking flat.
-Even black fur has hints of blue and purple which I would lay down first and then add greys and finally black over the top.
+If I used just one or two colours even for fur that appears black, it would end up looking flat.
+Even black fur has hints of blue and purple which I lay down first to add depth and then layer greys and finally black over the top.